 Indoor Succulents

-Succulents are a popular choice for houseplants because they do not require much maintenance.
+Succulents are a popular choice for houseplants because they require minimal maintenance.
 A Jade Plant is a classic choice and is easy to grow.
 Aloe vera is also popular.
 Burro's Tail is a pretty plant that can add some interest to your interior.
-It has overlapping leaves that can reach up to 3 feet (90 cm) in length and hang over the pot.
+It has overlapping leaves that can reach up to 3 feet (90 cm) in length and hang over the edge of the pot.

 Christmas Cactus and Thanksgiving Cactus bloom during the holidays and offer some color during the year when they can be hard to find.
 Keep these plants outside in a sheltered area in the summer and fall.
 Bring them indoors when the overnight temperatures begin to drop into the 40s.
 Fertilize the plants three times during the summer and keep them drier in the winter than in the spring and summer.

 One of the easiest houseplants to keep is the Snake Plant.
 It gets its name from the shape of its leaves.
 This indestructible houseplant strives for neglect.
 It grows upright and can fit into many locations in the home.
-There are also many varieties, some variegated, to offer many options.
+There are also many varieties, some of which are variegated, offering a range of options.

 Outdoor Succulents